CraigFisher/wikipicturegame/README.md

 # wikipicturegame
-A game of "Guess which Wikipedia page this image appears on".
+A game of "guess which Wikipedia page this image appears on".
 You can find the app online here: http://wikipicturegame.herokuapp.com.
 Images and links are accessed via the Wikipedia API: http://www.mediawiki.org/wiki/API:Main_page.

 To run the project, make sure to set up a virtualenv using my requirements.txt file.
 You will need to set the following environmental variables: